zillow/zkafka/README.md

    work := wf.Create(topicConfig, processor)
 ```

-All that's left now is to kick off the run loop.
-The runloop takes two arguments,
+All that's left now is to kick off the run loop (this will connect to the kafka broker, create a kafka consumer group, undergo consumer group assignments, and after assignment begin polling for messages).
+The run loop executes a single reader (kafka consumer) which reads messages and then fans those messages out to N processors (sized by the virtual partition pool size.
+Described later).
+Its a processing pipeline with a reader at the front, and processors at the back.

-both responsible for signalling that the run loop should exit.
+The run loop takes two arguments, both responsible for signalling that the run loop should exit.

-The first is a context object.
+1. `context.Context` object.
 When this object is cancelled, the internal
 work loop will begin to abruptly shutdown.
+This involves exiting the reader loop and processor loops immediately.

-The second is a signal channel.
-This channel should be `closed`, and tells
-zkafka to begin a graceful shutdown.
-Graceful shutdown means new messages from
+2. signal channel.
+This channel should be `closed`, and tells zkafka to begin a graceful shutdown.
-the kafka topic won't be read, but ongoing work will be allowed to finish.
+Graceful shutdown means the reader stops reading new messages, and the processors attempt to finish their in flight work.

 At zillow, we deploy to kubernetes cluster, and use a strategy which uses both
 mechanisms.
 When k8s indicates shutdown is imminent, we close the `shutdown` channel.
 Graceful
 shutdown is time boxed, and if the deadline is reached, the outer `context` object
 is canceled signalling a more aggressive tear down.
+The below example, passes in a nil shutdown signal (which is valid).
+That's done for brevity in the readme, production use cases should take advantage (see examples).

 ```go
    err = w.Run(context.Background(), nil)